 SERVICE NAME Emergency Need

 SERVICE NUMBER 2.0

 SERVICE CATEGORY Access Services

-SERVICE CATEGORY SERVICE DEFINITION Financial assistance up to \$350.00 per client in one year for financial crisis situations such as: Utility shut-off Home Repair Costs Housing Costs Medical Costs Back Taxes Auto Repair
+SERVICE DEFINITION Financial assistance up to \$350.00 per client in one year for financial crisis situations such as: Utility shut-off Home Repair Costs Medical Costs Back Taxes Auto Repair Financial assistance up to \$500.00 per client in one year for housing costs

-UNIT OF SERVICE One unit of financial assistance up to \$350.00 for one client in one calendar year.
+UNIT OF SERVICE One unit of financial assistance up to \$350.00 (or \$500.00 for housing costs) for one client in one calendar year.

 - 2.1 Each client served must have an assessment completed. - 2.2 Staff must first explore what resources are available to the client including their income, assets, family, church or community. - 2.3 Staff will explore community resources to find matching funds. - 2.4 Appropriate accounting procedures must be developed and implemented.
 They include a supervisory level review and approval process for all requests.
 This request must include a review of the client's income and must have a good explanation of the reason for the request. - 2.5 The emergency need fund costs are limited to a maximum of \$350.00 provided on a client's behalf for the problems mentioned above.
-AAAWM approval is needed for additional funds over \$350.00. - 2.6 Emergency funds must resolve the problem and there must be evidence that the problem will not recur due to the income limits of the client.
+AAAWM approval is needed for additional funds over \$350.00 or \$500 if the need is housing related such as a security deposit or rent. - 2.6 Emergency funds must resolve the problem and there must be evidence that the problem will not recur due to the income limits of the client.